vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 ### Why has one of my customers been charged twice for the same payment?

-This does not happen, except in _extremely_ rare cases where multiple services, both at Vipps and banks fail simultaneously.
+This does not happen, except in _extremely_ rare cases where multiple services, both at Vipps, banks, PSPs, etc fail simultaneously.
 In practice: This does not happen.

 The most common reason for misunderstanding is that customers do not understand the difference between a _reservation_ and a _payment_ and/or that some banks